 Our Principal Investigator, Dr. Kent Stock, has been performing infectious disease research for over 30 years and personally oversees all clinical trial patients.
 He has managed clinical trials for the treatment of HIV/AIDS, gastrointestinal infections, upper and lower respiratory infections and many other conditions.
 If you are interested in learning more about our clinical research, our experienced research team can review your medical history with you to determine eligibility and answer all your questions.

 Ask your Lowcountry ID provider if one of the following trials could benefit you.

-ARISE - A randomized, double-blind, placebo-controlled, active comparator, multicenter study to validate patient-reported outcome instruments in adult subjects with newly diagnosed nontuberculous mycobacterial (NTM) lung infection caused by mycobacterium avium complex (MAC).
+ENCORE - A randomized, double-blind, placebo-controlled, active comparator, multicenter study to evaluate the efficacy and safety of an Amikacin Liposome Inhalation Suspension (ALIS)-based regimen in adult subjects with newly diagnosed nontuberculous mycobacterial (NTM) lung infection caused by mycobacterium avium complex (MAC).

 A phase 2/3, randomized, double-blind, placebo-controlled, multicenter, prospective study to assess the efficacy, safety, and pharmacokinetics of orally administered epetraborole in patients with treatment-refractory mycobacterium avium complex lung disease (MACrO2).

 A phase 2, randomized, double-blind, comparator-controlled, multicenter study to evaluate the safety and efficacy of CRS3123 compared with oral vancomycin in adults with clostridioides difficile infection.

 Double-blind, randomized, placebo-controlled, prospective phase III study evaluating efficacy and safety of panzyga in primary infection prophylaxis in patients with chronic lymphocytic leukemia ("pro-sid" study).